EliahSand/Spinodoid-specialization-project/Matlab/README.md

 # MATLAB Spinodal Generators

-This folder hosts the spinodoid generators and their outputs; theory lives in the top-level README.
+This folder hosts the spinodoid generators and their outputs.

 ## Generators
 - `main.m` – single periodic cell (cube)